 Qualified Charitable Distributions

-Under the SECURE Act, if you are an individual age 70 ½ after January 1, 2020, you do not need to begin to take your Required Minimum Distributions (RMDs) from your traditional IRA until age 72.
+Under the SECURE Act, if you are an individual age 70 ½ after January 1, 2020, you do not need to begin to take your RMDs from your traditional IRA until age 72.
 Prior to the Act, individuals had to start taking the RMD at age 70 ½.

 Note that IRA distributions are taxable to an individual when they are paid to an individual.

 For tax planning purposes, if you have some of your charitable donations made directly from your IRA rather than directly from your other funds, it will likely provide you a tax savings in 2021.
-This is referred to as a Qualified Charitable Distribution (QCD).
+This is referred to as a QCD.
 With a QCD, you authorize your IRA custodian to make a distribution directly to a charity you select rather than to you.
 Further, the QCD is treated as part of your RMD for the year.

 While the SECURE Act changed the age to begin taking an RMD, the Act did not change the age that you could begin using a QCD.
 The QCD is only available to those over age 70 ½.

 Tax Treatment of a QCD: You do not include in your income the amount of the QCD paid to the charity.
 Further, you are not able to deduct this amount going to the charity.
 You will receive a year-end Form 1099-R for the total IRA distributions including QCD amounts.
 However, the taxable IRA amount on a return will be less than QCD amounts.
 Individuals are limited to $100,000 of QCDs in a year.